matrix-org/matrix-appservice-bridge/HOWTO.md

 This configures the bridge to try to communicate with the homeserver at `http://localhost:8008` using the information from the registration file `slack-registration.yaml`.
-We now need to use the bridge to send the message we were printing out from slack earlier.
+We now need to use the bridge to send the message we were printing out from Slack earlier.
 Just like how the Slack room is hard-coded to `$SLACK_CHAN`, we'll hard-code the room ID to send to.
 Create a new public room on Matrix, which has the room ID `$ROOM_ID`.

-NB: You can do this as an invite-only room on Matrix, but you *MUST* invite the slack AS bridge user (`@slackbot:domain`) to the room so it can invite virtual slack users.
+NB: You can do this as an invite-only room on Matrix, but you *MUST* invite the Slack AS bridge user (`@slackbot:domain`) to the room so it can invite virtual Slack users.

 Replace the function `request.on("end", function()`, with the following:
 ```javascript